 “Our world has moved online”: The White House’s plan to close the digital divide

-Vice President Harris announced a $14.2 billion investment to make internet service affordable for the 42 Americans who work and live without broadband access.
+Vice President Harris announced a $14.2 billion investment to make internet service affordable for the 42 million Americans who work and live without broadband access.

 ○ ● ●